 You'll also have access to Handshake, our online careers platform, where you can access exclusive employer events, use our interactive careers resources, and search and apply for placements, internships, part-time jobs, and graduate vacancies.
-Once you've set up your online profile you will receive personalised job and event recommendations based on your interests, and can also connect to fellow students, employers, and alumni as part of the Liverpool Handshake community.
+You'll get personalised job and event recommendations based on your interests, and can also connect to fellow students, employers, and alumni as part of the Liverpool Handshake community.